Queanbeyan Skate Bowl Will Never Look The Same After A Magnificent Makeover

 A post shared by Mike Shankster (@mikeshankster)

-Shankster expressed his delight by saying, 'the artwork is huge and is a must-see; more than 200 liters of paint were used to transform more than 500 square meters of tired skate park into the giant artwork.'
-But, as many know, greatness takes time and can't be rushed.
+Shankster beamed with excitement, remarking, "The artwork is colossal and a sight to behold; over 200 liters of paint were meticulously applied to transform more than 500 square meters of worn skate park into this monumental masterpiece."
+Yet, as they say, greatness requires patience and cannot be hurried.

-The NSW government funded the project and facilitated it through the Queanbeyan-Palerang Regional Council through the help of the Step-Up Sisters Aboriginal girls group and Clontarf Boys Academy from Karabar High School
+The NSW government spearheaded the project, coordinating efforts with the Queanbeyan-Palerang Regional Council, with invaluable support from the Step-Up Sisters Aboriginal girls group and the Clontarf Boys Academy from Karabar High School.

 Related: Queanbeya , Skate Mural , Mike Shankster , Arina Apostolova .